jackbsteinberg/std-toast/README.md

 The toast is intended to be a completely in-page element, not a system-level notification the way Notifications and Android toasts are.
-Because of this page-level role, toasts do not require any user-granted permissions.
+Because of this page-level role, toasts do not require any user-granted permissions the way Notifications do.

 ### Extending the `<dialog>` element
 This approach was considered, and is still an open area of exploration,